cmu-sei/pharos-demangle/README.md

 There are currently two JSON formats emitted by the command-line tool.
 Raw and minimal.

-The minmal format is only really useful for functions and methods, and outputs the full type names for the argument and return value of these functions.
+The minimal format is only really useful for functions and methods, and outputs the full type names for the argument and return value of these functions.
 For other symbol types, it will duplicate the raw format.